Admission Criteria and Process

 - Completed application for the Doctor of Philosophy in Nursing degree program, including a $50 nonrefundable application fee.
 Complete the Doctor of Philosophy in Nursing Application.

 - Upon completion of the program application, the following documents must be submitted to the nursing Admissions Office:

 Curriculum vitae following specific guidelines included in the application packet.
-Request a copy of the required vitae format.
+Request the CV Guidelines.

 Official GRE report (Codes for submission of GRE scores are Mercer University – Atlanta: R5025; Nursing Department/Major Code: 0610)

 Copy of unencumbered license to practice in a state or jurisdiction of the USA

 List of references/recommendations with contact information.
 Download the Reference List for DNP and PhD Applicant form.
 It is strongly suggested that references include a minimum of one University nursing faculty member; the two remaining references should be from instructors, administrators, or managers who have evaluated the applicant’s professional practice.
 References are a very important part of the admission selection process.